nic-dgl104-winter-2022/class-textbook/ch1/Functional Programming & Platform Programming/README.md

   ```
   > reduce() code by Paul Ryan

-  This use of reduce() takes an array of arrays, and concatinates all of the indexes of the sub-arrays into a new single array.
+  This use of reduce() takes an array of arrays, and concatenates all of the indexes of the sub-arrays into a new single array.
   ```javascript
   function flattenArray(data) {
     // our initial value this time is a blank array